 A Leader in Reform.
 A university, state and private partnership established to lead the way in juvenile justice reform through collaborative planning and policy development, training, research and advocacy efforts.
-It is designed to promote, monitor and evaluate the effectiveness of evidence-based practices, programs and policies related to youth justice, focusing on the needs of youth up to the age of 21.
+It is designed to promote the effective practices, programs and policies related to youth justice, focusing on the needs of youth up to the age of 21.

-– Mario T. Gaboury, Dean, Henry C. Lee College of Criminal Justice & Forensic Sciences
+Dean, Henry C. Lee College of Criminal Justice & Forensic Sciences